 The already stressful, exhausting period following a baby's birth is more difficult when depression occurs.
 But remember, postpartum depression is never anyone's fault.
 It's a common medical condition that needs treatment.

-So, if you're having trouble coping with postpartum depression, talk with a therapist.
-Ask your doctor or therapist about local support groups for new moms or women who have postpartum depression.
+So, if you're having trouble coping with postpartum depression, talk with your health care provider.
+Ask your provider or a therapist about local support groups for new moms or women who have postpartum depression.

 The sooner you get help, the sooner you'll be fully equipped to cope with depression and enjoy your new baby.